 These unsustainable costs, coupled with the hassle and one-size-fits-all nature of traditional group benefits, have caused many small businesses to drop health benefits.
-As we've covered previously, this is a losing strategy for 2019.
-In 2019 and beyond, small businesses will face a competitive war for talent in which health benefits are vital if these businesses are going to succeed.
+As we've covered previously, this is a losing strategy for 2020.
+For the foreseeable future, small businesses will face a competitive war for talent in which health benefits are vital if these businesses are going to succeed.

 Fortunately, there are more small business health benefits options today than ever before.

 In this post, we’ll review five of the most popular benefits for small groups in 2020:

 - Individual Coverage HRA (ICHRA)

 - Self-funded health insurance

 We’ll go over how they work, what advantages they offer, and what disadvantages a business might have to contend with should it choose these options.
 We'll also discuss some regulatory changes in the works that may make new health benefit options available in the near future.